Sports massage for runners

 Training Cycle Maintenance

-- Weekly Mileage Under 20: Monthly massage keeps you healthy
+- Under 20 miles/week: Monthly massage keeps you healthy

-- 3-4 Days Before: Final tune-up focusing on problem areas
+- 3 to 4 days before: Final tune-up focusing on problem areas

-- 3-7 Days After: Deeper work to address race damage
+- 3 to 7 days after: Deeper work to address race damage

 Injury Recovery Phases